gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 1. Delete and recreate the `db` Pod.

-1. Open the app UI you should see a database error such as `Error 1146: Table 'mysql.notes' doesn't exist`.
+1. Open the app UI you should see a database error such as `Error 1049: Unknown database 'sample_app'`.

     Now let's fix the error by adding an Init Container to the `backend` pod, causing it to run migrations each time before it is started.